 In the whirlwind of getting everything ready for your holiday, this is something that might entirely slip your mind, so don’t forget to add it to your packing list.
-This way you’ll avoid having to rush back home for their favorite teddy or having try to calm down an upset 4 year old who’s adamant they can’t sleep without Mr. Cuddles.
+This way you’ll avoid having to rush back home for their favorite teddy or having tried to calm down an upset 4-year-old who’s adamant they can’t sleep without Mr. Cuddles.

 18. Plug converter